3b1b/manim/docs/source/tutorials/configuration.rst

                            rendering at the second value
      --config_file CONFIG_FILE
                            Specify the configuration file
+     --custom_folders      Use the folders defined in the [custom_folders] section of the config file to define the output folder structure
      -v {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --verbosity {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                            Verbosity level.
 Also changes the ffmpeg log level unless the latter is specified in the config